flutternetwork/WiFiFlutter/README.md

 | Handling the MAC filtering                                                            | :sos: |  :x:  |

 :warning:(1): Wifi API changes in Android SDK 26 and 29, restricts certain behaviour:
   * a.
 This has been deprecated and will always fail for >= 26 Android SDK.
-There is a way to make "get" methods work for it for >= 29 Android SDK, but is currently not developed, request these feature if you need at [[#134](https://github.com/alternadom/WiFiFlutter/issues/134)].
+There is a way to make "get" methods work for >= 29 Android SDK, but is currently not developed, request these feature if you need at [[#134](https://github.com/alternadom/WiFiFlutter/issues/134)].
   * b.
 This has been deprecated and will always fail for >= 26 Android SDK.
   * c.
 Uses [`startLocalOnlyHotspot` API](https://developer.android.com/reference/android/net/wifi/WifiManager#startLocalOnlyHotspot(android.net.wifi.WifiManager.LocalOnlyHotspotCallback,%20android.os.Handler)) to enable or disable WiFi AP for >= 29 Android SDK.
 This can only be used to communicate between co-located devices connected to the created WiFi Hotspot.
 Note - (i) Enabling and Disabling WiFi AP needs to request location permission; (ii) The network created by this method will not have Internet access; (iii) There's no other way to set WiFi AP's SSID and Passphrase; (iv) This is actully a "request" and not a "command", as the `LocalOnlyHotspot` is shared (potentially) across applications and therefore a request to enable/disable may not not necessarily trigger the execution of it.